semiprime/pygenda/docs/known_issues.md

 * When deleting a repeated event, all are deleted.
 Should offer option of deleting this one (better, also offer delete all from, all before...)

+* No goto next/previous entry (for those without endless appointments)

-* No file manipulation: open, import, save-as, new file...
+* No file manipulation: open, save-as, new file (what's the use case?)

 * No time-zone support (should at least be part of time widget) (Options: "Travels with me" (default), zone xxx (list local first))